zmwxiaoming/hello-world/README.md

 # hello-world
-irst time use github - - be happy f
+first time use github - - be happy